 Introduction to childhood studies and child psychology

 How can we understand children, childhood and youth today?
 What influences children’s development?
 What roles do families, society and culture play?
 This introductory module offers fascinating insights into children and young people’s lives.
-Through anthropology, sociology, childhood studies and psychology, you will explore themes including mental health, education, diverse families, global childhoods, adolescence, child development, children’s rights, and more, to learn about the factors that shape children’s and young people’s experiences, and their emotional, physical, intellectual, social and cultural development from birth to early adulthood.
+Through anthropology, sociology, childhood and youth studies and psychology, you will explore themes including mental health, education, diverse families, global childhoods, adolescence, development, children’s rights, and more, to learn about the factors that shape children and young people’s experiences, and their emotional, physical, intellectual, social and cultural development from birth to early adulthood.
 You’ll learn about these thought-provoking topics through audio, video and interactive online materials.

 What you will study

-Block 1 introduces childhood studies and child psychology as different and complementary ways of understanding childhood and youth.
+Block 1 introduces childhood and youth studies and psychology as different and complementary ways of understanding childhood and youth.
 The units consider some of the complex influences that shape children’s and young people’s development, including their embodied experiences and the research approaches through which children and young people’s lives are explored and understood.

 In addition to the set text, there are weekly, interactive online activities throughout the module to support your learning.
 The audio and video resources have been specifically designed, recorded, filmed and written to support the set text.
 They provide further background to some of the key concepts and theoretical issues that the module teaches and they include personal accounts from experts, parents, children and young people themselves on a range of important topics so that you can make links between ideas about children and childhoods and ‘real life’ issues.